jgthms/bulma/docs/_posts/2019-10-15-light-dark-colors.md

 ---
-title: "Light and Dark colors, better look, larger buttons, panel colors, and more"
+title: "Light and Dark colors, better look, larger form controls, panel colors, and more"
 layout: post
 introduction: "A big update for more colors and flexibility"
 color: "primary"